frunox/The-Lonesome-Coder/src/posts/07_TW-copies-and-clones.md

 title: Time Waster - Copies and Clones, Oh, My!
 date: April 10, 2021
 author: lonesome-coder
 summary: Did you forget to clone your array?
-I did, and spent hours trying to fix a bug that propogated in unexpected ways...
+I did, and spent hours trying to fix a bug that propagated in unexpected ways...
 keywords: javascript clone deep-copy
 filename: 07_TW-copies-and-clones.md
 imageUrl: []